 This is obviously an important question parents need to know when they are considering taking their family on a Disney World Vacation.
 How do you know if a Disney World vacation is affordable?

-The good news is that Disney World Vacation is definetly not a "one size fits all" vacation.
+The good news is that Disney World Vacation is definitely not a "one size fits all" vacation.
 It's actually mind boggling the amount of vacation choices that are available.
-The good news is a Disney world vacation can be tailor made to custom fit the exact needs of your family and budget.
+A Disney World vacation can be tailor made to custom fit the exact needs of your family and budget.

 So to get back to our original question, How much can you expect to pay for an average Disney World Vacation?...Let's work thru some of these variables to come up with a ball park price you can use to figure out a budget for your own family vacation.

 For the purpose of this discussion, Let's use the example of a family of 4 - 2 adults with 2 kids ages 9 & 7....

 Timing - We'll pick summer vacation.
 The kids are out of school so it's a popular time of year for many families to visit.
 It's not the cheapest time of the year like September or say early December where you might expect to save 30%.
 It's also not one of the most expensive weeks like the December holidays or Spring break which can cost 50-70% more.
 This should help get us closer to our middle of the road average price.

 Hotel - There is always the debate of whether families should stay "in Disney World" or outside of Disney World.
 There are both cheaper and more expensive resorts found outside of Disney World.
 One would also need to take into consideration the additional travel time to get to the park each day, rental car fees, gas, parking fees and convenience in order to make an informed, calculated and intelligent decision.
 Let's face it, park tickets are costly so most families want to get as much bang for their vacation buck as possible and this means staying close to all the Disney parks.

 For the purpose of our basic discussion here, we are going to examine the cost of staying IN Disney World for our family of 4.